 Clay shooting requires instant judgment and sharp reflexes.
 Trap is about hitting randomly released clays while moving between five shooting stations arranged in a line.
 Participants take two shots at each target.

 Skeet sees competitors aiming at clays in a range of directions using a total of eight shooting stages.
 A total of 25 targets are released and, unlike trap, there's one shot per target.
 The shape of the range and wind direction are among the factors for athletes to consider.

 Mixed events widening interest

 Shooting is a global sport with athletes from around 100 countries typically participating at the Games.
-The biggest medal winner overall is the USA with China and Korea performing strongly.
-At London 2012, Korea gained three gold and two silver medals while the USA also topped the podium on three occasions.
+The biggest medal winner overall is the USA with China and Republic of Korea performing strongly.
+At London 2012, Republic of Korea gained three gold and two silver medals while the USA also topped the podium on three occasions.

 With mixed events included in the Tokyo 2020 programme, new stars may well emerge.

 Why do some some shooters wear a patch over one eye?Answer